Liveaboard vessel in the Red Sea with Diver on Tour

 Coral garden in Hurghada

-Diverse dive sites
+Varied dive sites

 Coral gardens, walls and wrecks provide varied dives on a liveaboard in different regions of the Red Sea.